 "Addling" refers to any process by which an egg ceases to be viable.
-Eggs can be humanely addled by oiling, removing them from the nest, or replacing them with dummy eggs.
-A contraceptive-nicarbazin sold under the brand name OvoControl-is also registered to reduce hatching and manage populations humanely.
-Please see our Canada Goose Egg Addling Manual (humanesociety.org/ geese) for detailed information about how to addle.
+Eggs can be humanely addled by oiling, removing them from the nest or replacing them with dummy eggs.
+Please see our Canada goose egg addling protocol (humaneworld.org/geese) for detailed information about how to addle.